 11. Great Golden Digger Wasp

 The Great Golden Digger Wasp is a species of solitary wasp found throughout California.
-These wasps have long, dark-colored wings with yellow or white markings on them.
+These wasps have long, dark-colored wings with yellow or white markings.

 They are typically seen flying around in gardens and fields.
-The Great Golden Digger Wasp builds its nests in dry soils and digs burrows for them.
+The Great Golden Digger Wasp builds its nests in dry soils and digs caves for them.

 They feed on insects, spiders, and caterpillars and play an important role in controlling pest populations.

-This species is quite large, up to 5 cm in length, and can be recognized by its golden-yellow coloring.
+This species is large, up to 5 cm long, and can be recognized by its golden-yellow coloring.

 12. Horntail Wasp

-The Horntail Wasp is one of the most common types of wasps in California.
+The Horntail Wasp is one of California’s most common types of wasps.
 It is a solitary wasp, meaning it does not form large colonies like other species.

-The adult wasps are black and yellow in color, with long antennae and a pointed abdomen.
+The adult wasps are black and yellow, with long antennae and a pointed abdomen.

 Moving on, they feed on various plants, including oak and pine trees, and are active during the day.
 They are also able to sting if threatened.

-The larvae feed on decaying wood, and the adults use the galleries that the larvae create in their tunnels as nests.
+The larvae feed on decaying wood, and the adults use the galleries they create in their tunnels as nests.

 13. Ichneumon Wasp